ncatlab/nlab-content/pages/4613.md

 # Contents
-* automatic table of contents goes here
+* table of contents
 {:toc}

 ## Idea

+In its most refined form, a _secondary characteristic class_ is a [[characteristic class]] in [[ordinary differential cohomology]].
+The term "secondary" refers to the fact that such a differential cohomology class in degree $n$ not only encodes a degree-$n$ class in [[integral cohomology]], but in addition [[connection on an infinity-bundle|higher connection data]] in degree $(n+1)$: the data of a [[circle n-bundle with connection]].

+The refined [[Chern-Weil homomorphism]] takes values in such "secondary characteristic classes".

-The precise meaning of the term _secondary characteristic class_ varies a little in the literature, as follows.
+But the precise meaning of the term _secondary characteristic class_ varies a little in the literature, as follows.
+Historically it was first understood in more restricted senses.

 1. In the strict sense of the word, a _secondary characteristic class_ is a characteristic of a situation where an ordinary [[characteristic class]] vanishes ([PetersonStein1962](#PetersonStein)).